oparvizi/Statistics/MetaAnalysis.md

 ## Meta- analysis

-   - Hierarchies of evidence
+   Hierarchies of evidence
     <img width="267" alt="image" src="https://user-images.githubusercontent.com/105786517/220347405-269f0d21-6ee3-48e2-9151-362a946fab71.png">

-   - Combining multiple studies
+   Combining multiple studies
-   - Criticisms of evidence hierarchies
+   Criticisms of evidence hierarchies
- -Systematic reviews: ummarize all scientific evidence relating to a particular research question include the followingsources:
+   Systematic reviews: ummarize all scientific evidence relating to a particular research question include the followingsources:

         • Computerized databases such as PubMed and MEDLINE
         • Bibliographies of textbooks